phatjkk/nttu-chatbot/README.md

-# NTTU Chatbot - A student support chatbot using LLM + Document Retriever (RAG)
+# NTTU Chatbot - A student support chatbot using LLM + Document Retriever (RAG) in Vietnamese
-NTTU Chatbot - A student support chatbot using LLM + Document Retriever (RAG)
+NTTU Chatbot - A student support chatbot using LLM + Document Retriever (RAG) in Vietnamese

 Video Demo:
 https://youtu.be/lpYw6K844XY